 Each week, New York Times crossword puzzle editor and NPR's Puzzlemaster Will Shortz presents an on-air quiz to one contestant and gives a challenge for Weekend Edition listeners at home.

-March 31, 2013 You will be given some words.
-For each one, provide a four-letter word that can follow the first to complete a familiar two-word phrase.
-The four letters of the second word can always be found inside the first word.
-For example, given "personal," you would say "loan."
+September 22, 2013 You will be given two words.
+Think of a third word that can follow each to complete a familiar two-word phrase.
+The third word will rhyme with one of the given words.
+For example, given "blame" and "board," you would say "game," as in "blame game" and "board game."